zulip/zulip/docs/subsystems/markdown.md

-A shared set of fixed test data ("test fixtures") is present in `zerver/tests/fixtures/markdown_test_cases.json`, and is automatically used by both test suites; as a result, it is the preferred place to add new tests for Zulip's markdown system.
+A shared set of fixed test data ("test fixtures") is present in `zerver/tests/fixtures/markdown_test_cases.json`, and is automatically used by both test suites; as a result, it is the preferred place to add new tests for Zulip's Markdown system.
 Some important notes on reading this file:

-* `expected_output` is the expected output for the backend markdown processor.
+* `expected_output` is the expected output for the backend Markdown processor.
 * When the frontend processor doesn't support a feature and it should just be rendered on the backend, we set `backend_only_rendering` to